15 Best Tips for Surviving Flight Cancellations

 7. Download a Flight App

 A flight app not associated with the airline is also very helpful to have when traveling.
-Not only can you check things like airport delays and weather but you can check the conditions at the airport where that plane is coming from and track the inbound airplane.
+Not only can you check things like airport delays and weather but you can check the conditions at the airport where your plane is coming from and track that inbound airplane.

 If you discover your inbound plane is delayed, or even cancelled, then you’ll know right away to start preparing of a flight schedule change.
-This is crucial in rebooking and getting help asap.
-FlightAware is a great free resource and I’ve read good things about Flighty.
-(Only available for iOS.)
+This is crucial in rebooking and getting help as soon as possible.
+FlightAware is a great free resource and the one I use all the time.
+I’ve also read good things about Flighty but it’s only available for iOS.

 8. Call the Airline Directly